TeaZea/Tribute-Page-FreeCodeCamp/README.md

-Basic code for the project
+User Stories for the project

 User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.